grafana/mimir/docs/sources/configuration/config-file-reference.md

 [http_prefix: <string> | default = "/api/prom"]

 api:
-  # Use GZIP compression for API responses.
-Some endpoints serve large YAML or
-  # JSON blobs which can benefit from compression.
-  # CLI flag: -api.response-compression-enabled
-  [response_compression_enabled: <boolean> | default = false]

   # [advanced] Allows to skip label name validation via header on the http write
   # path.
 Use with caution as it breaks PromQL.
 Allowing this for external
   # clients allows any client to send invalid label names.
 After enabling it,